Glossary

 Sale agreement

-A contract signed by buyer and seller stating the terms and conditions under which a property will be sold.
+A contract signed by the buyer and the seller stating the terms and conditions under which a property will be sold.

 Secondary mortgage market